Jacksonpython/class-story/README.md

 the silence was palpable
 far far away
 on a dark evening
-There was a scared a little
-and he was wearing socks.
+There was a scared a little man and he was wearing socks.